oogles/git-ds/README.md

 # git-ds

-A git command extension that saves a diff of all uncommitted changes (staged, unstaged, and untracked) in the current working tree.
+A git command extension for creating and managing diff files of all uncommitted changes (staged, unstaged, and untracked) in the current working tree.
 This diff can then be shared/synced in order to pick up where you left off on a different machine, to pass the changes onto someone else for completion and commit, or any other reason you can think of.

 ## Installation